msavoury-carecloud/deepstream.io-website/src/tutorials/core/writing-a-client/readme.md

 You can hover over messages in features and spec pages to get a breakdown of what they get parsed into.
 {{/infobox}}

-Since the tests will be run in the language the client is being written in you would also need to setup a very simple TCP server.
+Since the tests will be run in the language the client is being written in you would also need to setup a very simple websocket server.

-The best place to start would be looking at the [server step definitions](//raw.githubusercontent.com/deepstreamIO/deepstream.io-client-specs/master/step-definitions-server/step-definition-server.js) and its [TCP server](//raw.githubusercontent.com/deepstreamIO/deepstream.io-client-specs/master/step-definitions-server/tcp-server.js) and applying the same logic in your language of choice.
+The best place to start would be looking at the [server step definitions](//raw.githubusercontent.com/deepstreamIO/deepstream.io-client-js/master/test-specs/steps/server/step-definition-server.js) and its [websocket server](://raw.githubusercontent.com/deepstreamIO/deepstream.io-client-js/master/test-specs/steps/server/ws-server.js) and applying the same logic in your language of choice.

 {{#infobox "hint" "Remember to catch errors"}}
 In order to guarantee no errors are being ignored you can add a [cucumber hook](//github.com/cucumber/cucumber/wiki/Hooks) to run after each feature and ensure no unexpected errors were thrown.